nightsel/Coding-projects/readme.md

 Folder leetcode contains the codes I made for practice in https://leetcode.com/problemset/ .

 Folder my-app has code for [Vercel](https://vercel.com/) cloud service.
-The code uses a secure private API key (stored in the cloud) and is called from this GitHub webpage to fetch the weather report.
+The code uses a secure private API key (stored in the cloud) and is called from my GitHub webpage to fetch the weather report.
 The most relevant files are`index.html`, `api/weather.js` and
 `App.jsx`.